-Herefordshire and Worcestershire Group Training Association (HWGTA) currently work in partnership with two subcontractors in the delivery of 16-18 and Adult Skills Budget Apprenticeships.
-Both of these subcontractors only deliver “services provision”
+Herefordshire and Worcestershire Group Training Association (HWGTA) currently work in partnership with one subcontractor in the delivery of 16-18 and Adult Skills Budget Apprenticeships.
+This subcontractor only delivers “services provision”

-As a Prime Contract holder with the Skills Funding Agency (SFA), HWGTA must publish a supply-chain fees and charges policy before entering into any subcontractor arrangement.
+As a Prime Contract holder with the Education Skills Funding Agency (ESFA), HWGTA must publish a supply-chain fees and charges policy before entering into any subcontractor arrangement.

-- In line with SFA guidance, where “whole” provision is occurring a management fee is charged to administer the contract and ensure successful claim management.
+• In line with ESFA guidance, where “whole” provision is occurring a management fee is charged to administer the contract and ensure successful claim management.

-- Management fees for “whole” provision are in line with SFA guidance and would not exceed 15% of the contract value.
+• Management fees for “whole” provision are in line with ESFA guidance and would not exceed 15% of the contract value.

-- Payments for “whole” provision are made on a monthly basis through BACS following the successful payment from SFA less the management fee as published, unless another arrangement is agreed that is mutually agreeable.
+• Payments for “whole” provision are made on a monthly basis through BACS following the successful payment from ESFA less the management fee as published, unless another arrangement is agreed that is mutually agreeable.

 • Payments for “services” provision are made through agreed invoicing from the subcontractor and are paid through BACS